-- 5 covariance that is used in the retrieval system, with a more evenly varying covariance having less dependency of XCO2 error versus $\delta \nabla{CO2}$ (O'Dell, unpublished result).
-The standard OCO-2 constraint is very loose at the surface (e.g. with 50 ppm a priori variability) and tighter in the mid-Troposphere (with ~10 ppm a priori variability).
-Most CO2 variability does occur near the surface near the primary sources and sinks, but the apriori constraint used in the retrieval algorithm would favor variations at the surface even in cases when the variations occur at a higher level due to the weighting due to the prior covariance. - 10
+retrieved CO_2 profile that differs from the prior.
+It has been found that the slope of XCO_2 error versus δV{CO_2} varies depending on the a priori covariance that is used in the retrieval system, with a more evenly varying covariance having less dependency of XCO_2 error versus δV{CO_2} (O'Dell, unpublished data).
+The standard OCO-2 constraint is very loose at the surface (e.g., with 50 ppm a priori variability) and tighter in the midtroposphere (with ~ 10 ppm a priori variability).
+Most CO_2 variability does occur near the surface near the primary sources and sinks, but the a priori constraint used in the retrieval algorithm would favor variations at the surface even in cases when the variations occur at a higher level due to the weighting due to the prior covariance.